ubilabs/threejs-overlay-view/README.md

 ```

 With the mouse position being always up to date, you can then use the
 `raycast()` function in the update callback.
-In this example we change the
+In this example, we change the
 color of the object under the cursor:

 ```js